Natural link building is the cornerstone of SEO.

 You can do this using SEO tools like SEMrush.

-SEMrush isn’t free, so it is something you need to think about investing in.
+SEMrush isn’t free, so it is something you need to think about investing in (try it for 30 days for free).
 However, the data it delivers helps many businesses develop the kind of content they need to prosper.

 It is worth considering.